andrewrobinson/process-stdin/README.md

 This is what I was fighting with in East London
 Fiddle a bit and see what still works, maybe not all needed, but the way I have it:

-a) the directory is util and it is "package util"
+* the directory is util and it is "package util"

-b) my func GetWhatIShouldAddOntoTheLine starts with an uppercase so it is visible externally in main.
+* my func GetWhatIShouldAddOntoTheLine starts with an uppercase so it is visible externally in main.
 Any other private funcs just start them with lowercase

-c) you HAVE to import it in main using "github.com/andrewrobinson/process-stdin/util" vscode is useless at adding this for you and removes it if unused when saving I always have to look this up from old projects!
+* you HAVE to import it in main using "github.com/andrewrobinson/process-stdin/util" vscode is useless at adding this for you and removes it if unused when saving I always have to look this up from old projects!

-d) the "github.com/andrewrobinson/process-stdin" there comes from
+* the "github.com/andrewrobinson/process-stdin" there comes from

 module github.com/andrewrobinson/process-stdin